colonistio/developer-checklist/docs/code-quality/intermediate.md

 ## Competitive Analysis
 - You should have an eye for detail when it comes to how other games do a particular feature.
-- Create an understable research format. something like this (https://prnt.sc/zHvH8tMuaQQj) and write your own insights
+- Create a clear research format, something like this (https://prnt.sc/zHvH8tMuaQQj) and write your own insights.
 - Check https://www.gameuidatabase.com/ for a library of 500+ games to look at.
 Feel free to use whatever resource you have, be it using screenshot on a youtube video or you trying out the game or website itself.

 ## Fits Colonist Artistic Style, Branding and Vision